Gloria Marín: Biography

-Gloria Méndez Ramos was the daughter of dancer María Laura Ramos Luna (who used the artistic name Laura Marín) and businessman Pedro Méndez Armendáriz, and a cousin of actor Pedro Armendáriz.
-She began her career at age six, alongside her mother who ran a theater company in Mexico City.
-She also worked later in the Mayab and in the carpa of Santa María la Ribera where the comedian Joaquín Pardavé offers her first opportunity in the cinema.
+Gloria Méndez Ramos was the daughter of ballet dancer María Laura Ramos Luna (who performed under the stage name Laura Marín) and businessman Pedro Méndez Armendáriz, making her a first cousin of actor Pedro Armendáriz.
+She began her career at age six, performing in musical comedies and plays within a traveling theater company managed by her mother.
+She later worked in the traditional Mayab and caravan circuits of Santa María la Ribera, where comedian Joaquín Pardavé noticed her and helped secure her first cinematic screen test.

-She debuted in the film Los millones de Chaflán (1939).
-At age 15, she married the official Arturo Vargas (forwarding agent).
-She made 19 films between 1938 and 1941.
-She performed with Cantinflas in El gendarme desconocido in 1941.
+Marín debuted as a leading actress in Los millones de Chaflán (1938).
+At age 15, she briefly married customs official Arturo Vargas.
+She maintained a highly active shooting schedule, appearing in 19 feature film productions between 1938 and 1941, including a prominent co-starring role alongside Cantinflas in the hit comedy El gendarme desconocido (1941).